Incarceration of children in the Philippines: History and statistics

-By 2001, jailed children in the Philippines was attracting international media attention.
+By 2001, jailed children in the Philippines were attracting international media attention.
 The Australian government-owned television network, the Australian Broadcasting Corporation, ran a documentary on the issue in which it stated that children as young as eight are being held in adult prisons in the Philippines in contravention of international statutes and the country's own laws.

 In September 2005, it was estimated that over 4,000 children were in jails and detention centers all over the country — many of them mixed with adults.

 By May 6, 2005, it was estimated there were 2,100 children in jails across the Philippines, 20 of them on death row.

 Getting information on children in jail is difficult.
 "No one knows what goes on inside of prisons because no one is allowed in," Father Shay Cullen said during an interview with the Western Catholic Reporter, the official newspaper of the Archdiocese of Edmonton.

 Legislation

-UNICEF is a member of the Juvenile Justice Network-Philippines (JJNP), a broad coalition of government agencies and non-governmental organizations (NGOs) responsible for groundwork on the landmark child protection law.
+UNICEF is a member of the Juvenile Justice Network-Philippines, a broad coalition of government agencies and non-governmental organizations responsible for groundwork on the landmark child protection law.
 Since the Juvenile Justice and Welfare Law (Republic Act 9344) was enacted in 2006, there have been improvements, and some children are referred to welfare homes bypassing the jail.